rdkcentral/rdk-halif-test-device_settings/docs/pages/dsAudio/ds-audio_L1_L2_TestProcedure.md

         - all
 ```

-To run multiple test_suites update the yaml file as shown in below example:
+To execute multiple test_suites, update the YAML file as shown in the example below:

 ```yaml
 dsAudio: